What Is a Power Law? Discovering Scale Invariance with Real Examples

 The points still curve on semi-log graph

-The small animals are a bit more visible now, but the points still curve.
+The small animals are more visible now, but the points still curve.
 This confirms this isn’t an exponential relationship (which would appear as a straight line here)

 Step 3: Try log-log.